Parameter Synthesis for Markov Models: Covering the Parameter Space: Introduction

 \section{Introduction}

-\subsection{Uncertainty}
+\paragraph{Uncertainty.}

-Markov models play a central role in reliability engineering~\cite{TriBob2017}.
-Markov chain (MC) analysis is employed to compute reliability measures such as the mean time between failures in fault trees~\cite{RS15,Bozzano2010} and the probability of a system breakdown within a time limit.
-Numerical as well as simulative approaches are used.
-In addition, reliability engineers have to make numerous decisions that affect future actions such as when to inspect, repair, or replace faulty components~\cite{Aula2014}.
-To support decision making over possibly multiple objectives, Markov decision processes (MDPs) are used, as already argued in the original paper on MDPs by Bellman in 1957~\cite{Bellman1957a}.
+Probabilistic model checking subsumes a multitude of formal verification techniques for systems that exhibit uncertainties~\cite{DBLP:conf/focs/CourcoubetisY88,katoen2016probabilistic,DBLP:reference/mc/BaierAFK18}.
+Such systems are typically modeled by Markov chains or Markov decision processes~\cite{Put94}.
+Applications range from reliability, dependability and performance analysis to systems biology, take for instance reliability measures such as the mean time between failures in fault trees~\cite{RS15,Bozzano2010} and the probability of a system breakdown within a time limit.

-A major practical obstacle is that classical Markov chain analysis requires that all probabilities (or rates) in the Markov model are precisely known a priori.
+The results of probabilistic model checking algorithms are rigorous, their quality depends solely on the system models.
+Yet, there is one major practical obstacle: All probabilities (or rates) in the Markov model are precisely known \emph{a priori}.
 In many cases, this assumption is too severe.
 System quantities such as component fault rates, molecule reaction rates, packet loss ratios, etc.\ are often not, or at best partially, known.
 Let us give a few examples.
 The quality of service of a (wireless) communication channel may be modelled by e.g., the popular Gilbert-Elliott model, a two-state Markov chain in which packet loss has an unknown probability depending on the channel's state~\cite{DBLP:journals/tit/MushkinB89}.
 Other examples include the back-off probability in CSMA/CA protocols determining a node's delay before attempting a transmission~\cite{ieee802-11}, the bias of used coins in self-stabilising protocols~\cite{DBLP:journals/ipl/Herman90,DBLP:journals/fac/KwiatkowskaNP12}, and the randomised choice of selecting the type of time-slots (sleeping, transmit, or idle) in the birthday protocol, a key mechanism used for neighbour discovery in wireless sensor networks~\cite{DBLP:conf/mobihoc/McGlynnB01} to lower power consumption.
+In particular, in early stages of reliable system design, the concrete failure rate of components~\cite{Cousineau2009} is left unspecified.
+Optimally, analyses in this stage may even guide the choice of a concrete component from a particular manufacturer.